Upper Canada College KEY INSIGHTS

 ON THE ACADEMIC PROGRAM

-[The] adoption of the MYP underscores an institutional commitment to the IB framework … [a curriculum] “that’s really best for us and aligned with what we want to offer across the school. … For us, in terms of what our school mission has been from 1829,” says Julia Kinnear, “that idea of a liberal education … I firmly believe that the IB matches that.”
-[It’s] about classroom learning, but also all the other domains of learning, including co-curricular programs, service learning, and educating students to understand their place in the wider world.
-“Those values that are part of us, and have been a part of us historically, are really aligned with the ethos of the IB program.
+[The] adoption of the MYP underscores an institutional commitment to the IB framework … [a curriculum] “that’s really best for us and aligned with what we want to offer across the school.… For us, in terms of what our school mission has been from 1829,” says Julia Kinnear, “that idea of a liberal education … I firmly believe that the IB matches that.”
+It’s about classroom learning, but also all the other domains of learning, including co-curricular programs, service learning, and educating students to understand their place in the wider world.
+“Those values that are part of us, and have been a part of us historically, are really aligned with the ethos of the IB Programme.
 It’s very complementary.
 I’m a big believer in what it brings us as a school, aligning where we’ve come from and our values.”
-In fact, UCC is now an IB Continuum World School offering PYP, MYP, and DP.
+UCC has been an IB Continuum World School for a number of years—the MYP Programme was authorized in 2020.

 THE OUR KIDS REPORT: Upper Canada College